jojczykp/gumtree-address-book/README.md

   Seems to be faster and less time consuming.

 - No DI framework, DI realized in main class, by setter injections.
-  Tried with Spring, considered also Guice, but in this simple task it seems to be redundant.
+  Tried with Spring, considered also Guice, but in this simple task it seems to be too much :)

 - Main class sets dependencies.
   Separate components for streaming file, parsing lines, representing questions, answers and